DMOJ/docs/docs/problem_format/custom_checkers.md

 ## Sorted Checker - `sorted`

-The `sorted` checker checks if the submission's output and judge's output are equal modulo their ordering.
+The `sorted` checker checks if the submission's output and judge's output are equal, modulo their ordering.

 `args` can contain a key for `split_on`, which defaults to `lines`.
 The supported values for `split_on` are: